pizzachris/Meridian_Mastery_Netifly/DEVELOPMENT_BUILD_GUIDE.md

 - ✅ Quality control with issue flagging
 - ✅ Enhanced GPT insights based on performance
 - ✅ Robust navigation and state management
+- ✅ **Mobile-responsive design with safe area support**
+- ✅ **PWA-ready with proper iOS icon compatibility**
-- ✅ Mobile-responsive design
+- ✅ **Unified logo design across all components**
-- ✅ Production-ready build system
+- ✅ Production-ready build system with optimization tools

-**Ready for deployment to production environment.**
+**Ready for deployment to production environment with full mobile support.**